hyperdxio/hyperdx/CONTRIBUTING.md

 Service Descriptions:

-- otel: OpenTelemetry Collector, allows us to receive OpenTelemetry data from instrumented applications and forward it to the ingestor for futher processing.
+- otel: OpenTelemetry Collector, allows us to receive OpenTelemetry data from instrumented applications and forward it to the ingestor for further processing.
 - ingestor: Vector-based event pipeline that receives Otel and non-Otel events and parses/normalizes/forwards it to the aggregator.